Keraboss Super K

 Development of the Super K model started in 2008, with two prototypes introduced in 2011.

 The car is a light, SUV-type vehicle, and received type certification in 2021.
 Series production of a modernized version started in June 2022, with first export (to France) reported in December 2022.

+In some (mostly popular) media it is often stated that the Keraboss Super K was the "first Greek car to achieve state certification" (and, thus, issuance of license plates based on Greek certification), which is an erroneous statement as this was also the case for other Greek cars previously produced.